Antlers (2021 film)

-Antlers is a 2021 supernatural horror film directed by Scott Cooper, and stars Keri Russell, Jesse Plemons, Jeremy T. Thomas, Graham Greene, Scott Haze, Rory Cochrane, and Amy Madigan.
+Antlers is a 2021 supernatural horror film directed and co-written by Scott Cooper, and starring Keri Russell, Jesse Plemons, Jeremy T. Thomas, Graham Greene, Scott Haze, Rory Cochrane and Amy Madigan.
 The screenplay was adapted from Nick Antosca's short story "The Quiet Boy".
-The film follows a school teacher as she suspects one of her students is suffering from personal problems in his home life, not knowing that the student is harboring an evil demon in his house.
+The film follows a school teacher who suspects one of her students is suffering from personal problems in his home life, not knowing that he is harboring an evil demon in his house.

 The project was announced in July 2018 with Cooper attached to direct, and the cast joining the next month.
 Filming took place in British Columbia in October and November 2018.

 Antlers premiered at Beyond Fest on October 11, 2021, and was theatrically released in the United States on October 29, 2021, by Searchlight Pictures, after being delayed twice from an April 2020 release date due to the COVID-19 pandemic.
 The film received mixed reviews from critics, who praised the cinematography, acting and the horror elements, but criticized the screenplay.

 Plot

 In the small town of Cispus Falls in central Oregon, Frank Weaver runs a meth lab out of an inactive mine.
-While his 7-year-old son Aiden waits outside in his truck, Frank and an accomplice are attacked by an unseen creature.
+While his seven-year-old son Aiden waits outside in his truck, Frank and an accomplice are attacked by an unseen creature.

-Three weeks later, 12-year-old Lucas Weaver, Frank's eldest son and Aiden's older brother, spends his time roaming the town, collecting roadkill and killing small animals before taking them home.
-Lucas's teacher, Julia Meadows, is alarmed by his strange behavior and frightening drawings, and attempts to bond with the troubled boy.
-She begins to suspect that Lucas is being abused and becomes determined to help him, spurred by her own experience of childhood abuse at the hands of her mentally ill alcoholic father.
-Since her father's recent suicide, she returned to Cispus Falls to be with her brother Paul, who is the local sheriff, and whom she feels guilty about abandoning when she was younger.
-Julia visits Lucas' rundown home and hears strange sounds.
+Three weeks later, twelve-year-old Lucas Weaver, Aiden's older brother, spends time roaming the town, bringing home roadkill and small animals he kills.
+Lucas's teacher, Julia Meadows, alarmed by his behavior and frightening drawings, attempts to bond with the troubled boy.
+Spurred by her own experience of childhood abuse at the hands of her mentally ill alcoholic father, she suspects that Lucas is abused and becomes determined to help him.
+Since her father's suicide, she returned to Cispus Falls to be with her brother Paul, who is the local sheriff, and whom she feels guilty about abandoning when she was younger.
+Julia visits Lucas's rundown home and hears strange sounds.

-A flashback shows Frank survived the attack, and set up a locked room in the attic after returning home with Aiden, who was also attacked, demanding that Lucas should keep them locked inside no matter what.
-Lucas is feeding his sickly, and now-ravenously feral father and brother with the animal carcasses he retrieves.
+A flashback shows Frank and Aiden returning home after the attack.
+Frank locked the two of them in the attic and demanded Lucas keep them locked no matter what.
+The animal carcasses Lucas collected are used to feed his ravenously feral father and younger brother.

-Half of the remains of Frank's accomplice are found in the woods by former sheriff Warren Stokes.
-Paul and Warren later discover the other part of Frank's accomplice in the mine along with a part of an antler.
+Former sheriff Warren Stokes finds half of Frank's accomplice's corpse in the woods.
+Paul and Warren later discover the other half in the mine along with part of an antler.
 Meanwhile, Julia pressures the school principal Ellen into paying Frank a visit.
-Ellen discovers the room where Frank and Aiden are locked up, which she unlocks and enters.
-Frank kills Ellen before antlers burst out of his body.
-Frank, now transformed into a savage antlered creature, kills Lucas' school bully Clint Owens when Lucas is harassed by the boy.
+Inside the Weaver house, Ellen discovers the room containing Frank and Aiden.
+After she unlocks and enters it, Frank kills her and antlers burst out of his body.
+Frank, now transformed into a savage antlered creature, kills Lucas's school bully Clint Owens when he harasses Lucas.